Cookies Policy

 Technology

-YAKE is a unsupervised approach for keyword extraction from single documents based on multiple local features, such as term frequency, position, and relatedness.
-This technology also uses a language-independent scoring function that assigns a relevance score to each candidate keyword.
+Our solution is YAKE, an unsupervised algorithm for keyword extraction from single documents based on multiple local features, such as term frequency, position, and relatedness.
+This software also uses a language-independent scoring function that assigns a relevance score to each candidate keyword.

 • Industrial Categories